 Standing shoulder to shoulder, all 7 billion would fill the city of Los Angeles.

 It is not space we need, but balance: 5% consume 20% of the worlds energy; 13% don’t have clean drinking water.
 38% don’t have adequate sanitation; 2.6 billion live on less than $2/day.
+The richest 86 people on earth have as much wealth as the poorest 3.5 billion people.

 11% of the earth’s land is used to grow food.